saraivajr/challenge/data-engineering/full-challenge/README.md

 ## Introduction

 Hi!
-We're glad to know you intend to work with us in the Creditas Data Engineering team.
+We're glad to know you intend to work with us in the Data Engineering team.
 It means a lot you're taking time to do this programming assignment! :smiley:

 This challenge mimics a task we ourselves deal with on a daily basis and it was designed to asses your coding skills.
 We expect you to deliver a professional solution, taking into account correctness, performance and code organization. :nerd_face: